HenryC-3/dendron-vault-doc-vscode/notes/vs.1.7.docs.editor.debugging.md

 * `postDebugTask` - to launch a task at the very end of a debug session, set this attribute to the name of a task specified in [[vs.1.7.docs.editor.tasks]] (in the workspace's `.vscode` folder).
 * `internalConsoleOptions` - this attribute controls the visibility of the Debug Console panel during a debugging session.
 * `debugServer` - **for debug extension authors only**: this attribute allows you to connect to a specified port instead of launching the debug adapter.
 * `serverReadyAction` - if you want to open a URL in a web browser whenever the program under debugging outputs a specific message to the debug console or integrated terminal.
-For details see section [[vs.1.7.#automatically-open-a-uri-when-debugging-a-server-program]] below.
+For details see section [automatically-open-a-uri-when-debugging-a-server-program](#automatically-open-a-uri-when-debugging-a-server-program) below.

 Many debuggers support some of the following attributes: